Report Navigation

 27,000 Providers Short And Counting

-73% of teens given only a helpline number never call|Cold referrals fail.
+Most teens given only a helpline number never call|Cold referrals fail.
 Real connection matters.

-128 new AI companion apps in 2026.
+337 active AI companion apps.
+128 launched in 2025 alone.
 Zero prioritize safety.

 04